ayesh24-hash/essay-schemes/schemes/MARK_SCHEMES_M03.md

 ### SECTION 6.1 — Investigations to assess tubal patency and function (25 raw → 5.0 scaled)
 model: Given her history of treated PID (a known risk factor and comorbidity for tubal disease), laparoscopy and dye testing is the investigation of choice rather than HSG, as it allows simultaneous assessment of other pelvic pathology such as adhesions or endometriosis.
 Baseline ovulatory and infective screening should still be completed despite regular cycles and a normal partner semen analysis.
 points:
-- [3] History of treated PID is a recognised risk factor for tubal damage, justifying formal tubal assessment | NICE NG257 (2026), 1.18.15
+- [4] History of treated PID is a recognised risk factor for tubal damage, justifying formal tubal assessment | NICE NG257 (2026), 1.18.15
 - [4] Because she has a known comorbidity (treated PID), laparoscopy and dye test is the investigation of choice rather than HSG | NICE NG257 (2026), 1.18.15
 - [3] Laparoscopy and dye allows concurrent assessment of other pelvic pathology (adhesions, endometriosis, hydrosalpinx) | NICE NG257 (2026), 1.18.15
 - [2] HSG is reserved as first-line screening for women without known comorbidities | NICE NG257 (2026), 1.18.13
 - [2] Hysterosalpingo-contrast-ultrasonography (HyCoSy) is an alternative to HSG where expertise is available, in low-risk women | NICE NG257 (2026), 1.18.14
 - [2] Screen for Chlamydia trachomatis before any uterine instrumentation | NICE NG257 (2026), 1.22.1
 - [2] If chlamydia positive, refer for treatment and contact tracing; consider prophylactic antibiotics if screening not done before instrumentation | NICE NG257 (2026), 1.22.1–1.22.3
-- [2] Confirm ovulation with mid-luteal (day 21) serum progesterone even with regular cycles | NICE NG257 (2026), 1.18.7
-- [2] Confirm partner's semen analysis meets WHO reference values; repeat only if doubt or gross abnormality | NICE NG257 (2026)/WHO laboratory manual reference values
-- [2] Do not use post-coital cervical mucus testing — no predictive value for pregnancy | NICE NG257 (2026), 1.18.1
-- [1] Reserve hysteroscopy for cases with clinically suspected uterine/endometrial abnormality | NICE NG257 (2026), 1.18.16
+- [2] saline sonography
+- [2] Hysterocontrast sonogaphy HyCoSy

 calibration: Must-have: recognising PID history changes the first-line test from HSG to laparoscopy and dye — this is the key safety-critical/discriminating point examiners look for.
 Common omission: candidates default to "HSG first" without accounting for the comorbidity, or forget chlamydia screening before instrumentation.

 ### SECTION 6.2 — Management options for tubal factor subfertility (30 raw → 6.0 scaled)